Living with dementia

 You may think dementia is an inevitable ’fact’ of aging.
 This is not true.
 Age does not cause dementia, although the risk does significantly increase with age.
 Dementia can affect younger adults as well as older people.

-There are currently about 800.000 people suffering from dementia in the UK and this figure is likely to increase to over a one million by 2021.
+There are currently about 850.000 people living with dementia in the UK and this figure is expected to rise to one million by 2025.
 Around 17,000 people under the age of 65 years have a form of dementia.
 About a quarter of people between the ages of 70 and 79 years are affected and this rises to one in six for people who are over 80 years of age.

 Signs and symptoms of dementia